Siege of Odawara (1590): Background

-The siege
+Ujimasa held a faint hope that Date Masamune would come to offer support, and if the battle reached a stalemate, Tokugawa Ieyasu would defect to his side.

+Siege

 The massive army of Toyotomi Hideyoshi surrounded the castle in what has been called "the most unconventional siege lines in samurai history."
-The samurai were entertained by everything from concubines, prostitutes, and musicians to acrobats, fire-eaters, and jugglers.
+The samurai were entertained by everything from concubines and prostitutes to musicians, acrobats, fire-eaters, and jugglers.
 The defenders slept on the ramparts with their arquebuses and armor; despite their smaller numbers, they discouraged Hideyoshi from attacking.
 So, for the most part, this siege consisted of traditional starvation tactics.
 Only a few small skirmishes erupted around the castle, as when a group of miners from Kai Province dug under the castle walls, allowing men under Ii Naomasa to enter.

 After three months, the sudden appearance of Ishigakiyama Ichiya Castle took away the Hōjō defenders' will to resist and they surrendered.

-In addition to taking Odawara Castle, Hideyoshi also defeated the Hōjō at their outposts at Hachiōji Castle, Hachigata castle, and Shizuoka in and near the southwestern part of the Kantō region.
-Included Shimoda fortress at Ize province, where Hideyoshi's naval forces defeated the Izu suigun.
-However, at Oshi castle, the defenders surrendered after hearing word that their lord had been defeated at Odawara.
+In addition to taking Odawara Castle, Hideyoshi also defeated the Hōjō at their outposts, led by Maeda Toshiie and Uesugi Kagekatsu this army captured the Hōjō strongholds one-by-one: Matsuida Castle, Minowa Castle, Maebashi Castle, Matsuyama Castle and Hachigata castle before finally arriving at Hachiōji Castle, and Shizuoka in and near the southwestern part of the Kantō region.
+Included Shimoda fortress at Ise Province led by Chosokabe Motochika, where Hideyoshi's naval forces defeated the Izu suigun.

 The Chiba clan, allies of the Hōjō in Shimōsa, also saw Sakura Castle fall to Honda Tadakatsu and Sakai Ietsugu of the Tokugawa army during the campaign.
 Chiba Shigetane, daimyō of the Chiba, surrendered the castle to the besieging forces on the condition that his clan would not be abolished.
 While the Chiba were consequently divested of all of their holdings, many of their senior members were taken into service by Tokugawa retainer Ii Naomasa, thanks to aid he had received many years earlier from the clan during the occupation of Takeda Katsuyori's Tsutsujigasaki Castle.

+However, at Siege of Oshi castle led by Ishida Mitsunari, the defenders surrendered after hearing word that their lord had been defeated at Odawara.